caktus/commcare-utilities/README.md

 **Running the script:**

-1. Create an OData feed in Commcare for any case types you want to export, and grab the URL for the feed.
-2. Gather your Commcare API key and user name (email address)
-3. Install the appropriate db engine library for your database.
-If you're not sure what that is, run the script without doing this, and you'll get a `ModuleNotFoundError` with the name of the required library.
-4. Optionally, copy over `sample.env` to `.env` and insert appropriate values.
-Source those values before the next step.
+1. Navigate to the [Case Summary](https://confluence.dimagi.com/display/commcarepublic/App+Summary#AppSummary-CaseSummary) page (under App Summary) in the CommCare web interface, and download the corresponding Excel file.
+It should have an "All Case Properties" tab (this is the only tab that is needed).
-5. Run the script.
-For instance, to export contact case type records: `sync_commcare_to_db --feed-url $CONTACT_FEED_URL --db $DB_URL --username $COMMCARE_USER --apikey $COMMCARE_API_KEY --project $COMMCARE_PROJECT --case-type contact`.
+2. Run the script, specifying the input file, desired case type(s), and output locations.
+For instance, to export "patient" and "contact" case records:

+    CASE_SUMMARY_FILE="MyApp - All Case Properties.xlsx"
+    STATE_DIR="repo/export_query_files/commcare-project-name/"
+    OUTPUT_FILE="${STATE_DIR}query_file.xlsx"

+    generate-case-export-query-file --case-summary-file "$CASE_SUMMARY_FILE" --case-type patient contact --state-dir $STATE_DIR --output $OUTPUT_FILE

-6. Any new columns added to the DB will be noted in the command-line output of the script.
+3. Run the `commcare-export` tool as provided in [its documentation](https://confluence.dimagi.com/display/commcarepublic/CommCare+Data+Export+Tool).
+Any new columns added to the DB will be noted in the command-line output of the script.

 ### `batch-process-contacts-for-can-receive-sms`